Education

 Why Running Breakeven Matters

 Your running breakeven determines whether to continue the wheel or exit.
-If the stock is at $50 and your breakeven is $51.50, you are only $1.50 underwater.
+If the stock is at $50 and your breakeven is $51.50, you're only $1.50 underwater.
 Two more call cycles at $0.80 each would bring breakeven to $49.90, turning the trade profitable.
 But if the stock is at $40 and your breakeven is $51.50, recovery requires $11.50 of premium, which could take 15+ monthly cycles.
 Track breakeven relentlessly to make rational exit decisions.
 Our cost basis tracker automates this for you.

-Breakeven as a Percentage: Comparing Across Stocks
+Comparing Breakeven Across Different Stocks

 Breakeven Cushion % = (Current Price - Breakeven) / Current Price x 100